Managing entitlements based on subscriptions in your Next.js Supabase app

 $$ LANGUAGE plpgsql;

--- Function to update feature quota usage atomically using UPSERT
+-- Atomic update for feature quota usage using UPSERT

 CREATE OR REPLACE FUNCTION public.update_feature_quota_usage(